stephenmcd/django-forms-builder/README.rst

 Templates for HTML and text versions of the email can be found in the ``templates/email_extras`` directory.
 This allows you to customize the look and feel of emails that are sent to form submitters.
+Along with each of the ``form_response`` email templates which are used to email the form submitter, you'll also find corresponding ``form_response_copies`` templates, that extend the former set - these are used as the templates for emailing any extra recipients specified for the form in the admin interface.
+By default they simply extend the ``form_response`` templates, but you can modify them should you need to customize the emails sent to any extra recipients.

 .. note::